Men's Basketball Coaching Staff

 Hamilton played collegiately at Georgia State University in Atlanta, Ga., where he lettered all four seasons he played.
 Hamilton is the Panthers' all-time leader in scoring, assists and steals.
 He was a two-time All-Atlantic Sun Conference selection, earning first team and ASC All-Tournament honors in 1998.

 He was named second team All-ASC in 1997 and garnered Academic All-ASC both years.
 Hamilton is the only player in school history to start more than 100 games and was the first GSU player to have his jersey number retired.

 After his collegiate playing career, Hamilton participated in the NBA Atlanta Hawks free agent camp in 1998.
 Hamilton went on to play professionally for three seasons in Sweden, Switzerland and Hungary.

 Hamilton was honored by the Colonial Athletic Association (CAA) on Jan.
 30, 2007 at halftime of his alma mater as a CAA Legend.
 The Legends program recognizes individuals who have excelled on the court and later achieved success in the business and professional world.

 Hamilton earned a Bachelor's of Business Administration in Management from Georgia State in 1998.
 He completed his Master's of Arts in Education from Christan Brothers University in 2003.

-Hamilton and his wife, Tamara are the parents of two daughters, Bailey Madison and Brooke McKenzie.
+Hamilton and his wife, Tamara are the parents of three daughters, Bailey Madison, Brooke McKenzie and Bella Marie.